qwd/dev-site/docs/_en/android-sdk/time-machine/android-time-machine-weather.md

 > Let's say, today is December 30, you can get historical data from Dec.
 20 to Dec.
 29.

 > QWeather also provides historical reanalysis weather data from 2000 to present.
-If you need long time historical weather data data, please provide the following information to <sales@qweather.com>.
+If you need more historical weather data, please provide the following information to <sales@qweather.com>.
 >
 > * Company name
 > * Contact information